Franco-Spanish War (1635–1659): Strategic overview

-From the late 16th century, Italy, especially the Kingdom of Naples, was the primary source of money for the Army of Flanders.
+From the beginning of the Dutch Revolt in 1569, Italy, especially the Kingdom of Naples, was the primary source of recruits and money for the Army of Flanders.
 As a result, much of the fighting focused on the Spanish Road, a land supply route connecting Spanish possessions in Italy with Flanders but also passing through areas considered vital to French security, like Alsace.
 The independent Duchy of Savoy and Spanish-held Duchy of Milan were strategically important to the Road but also provided access to the vulnerable southern borders of France and Habsburg territories in Austria.
-Richelieu aimed to end Spanish dominance in those areas, an objective that had been largely achieved at his death in 1642.
+Richelieu aimed to end Spanish dominance in those areas, an objective largely achieved at his death in 1642.

 Until the advent of railways in the 19th century, water was the primary means of bulk transportation, and campaigns focused on control of rivers and ports.
 Armies relied on foraging, while the feeding of the draught animals essential for transport and cavalry restricted campaigning in the winter.
 By the 1630s, the countryside had been devastated by years of constant warfare, which limited the size of the armies and their ability to conduct operations.
 Sickness killed far more soldiers than combat.
 The French army that invaded Flanders in May 1635 had been reduced by desertion and disease from 27,000 to under 17,000 by early July.